Skip to main content

 Create a role and assign permissions

-1. Navigate to the IAM page and in the navigation pane, click Roles, and then click Create role.
+1. From the IAM dashboard, click Roles, and then click Create role.

-2. For the Trusted entity type, select AWS account, and then click Next.
+2. For the Trusted entity type, choose AWS account, and then click Next.

-4. Provide a name and description for the role and click Create role.
+4. Assign a name and description and then click Create role.

-On the Roles page, click the new role and copy the value in the ARN field as shown below.
-The ARN, along with the access key ID and secret access key, are required for authentication in the integration configuration:
+5. Back on the Roles page, click the new role and copy the value in the ARN field as shown below:

 Amazon EC2 ARN